Borders Buses: Depots

-As of June 2024, the company operates from three depots: Berwick-upon-Tweed, Galashiels and St Boswells.
+As of June 2024, the company operates from two depots: Galashiels and Berwick-upon-Tweed.

 Vehicles

 The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis and Optare.

 Branding

 In July 2017, following the sale of Perryman's Buses to West Coast Motors, the business was rebranded as Borders Buses.
 This saw the introduction of a new cream and red corporate livery, featuring a blue stripe along the length of the vehicle, as well as a new logo.
 Some vehicles operating on key routes have received route-specific branding, based on the corporate livery.
 Prior to rebranding, vehicles wore the Perryman's Buses livery, which consisted of a white base with a red and blue stripe along the length of the vehicle.